SeldonIO/seldon-core/docs/source/contents/getting-started/docker-installation/index.md

 ## Metrics

-The default local install wille expose Grafana at `http://localhost:3000`.
+The default local install will expose Grafana at `http://localhost:3000`.

 ## Undeploy